ekaratzaferis/mongoQueryBuilder/README.md

 ## Motivation

-This project was build in order to enable users not familiar with MongoDB, to construct complex queries, by using a simple JSON format.
+This project was build in order to enable users not familiar with MongoDB, to construct complex queries, by using a simple/readable JSON format.

-## Installation

-No NPM yet, just copy the root folder into your own project, and install the dependencies from the package.json file.

 ## Tests